Mouth Vs Nose Breathing While Running: A Detailed Comparison

 Secondly, breathing hard through the mouth floods the bronchi with a larger bolus of cold, dry air, so it can overwhelm the passageways and cause irritation.

-Although mouth breathing while running is second nature to most runners these days, there’s anthropological evidence to suggest that humans used to rely predominantly on nasal breathing when running to hunt, travel from place to place, or escape danger.
+Although mouth breathing is second nature to most runners these days, there’s anthropological evidence to suggest that humans used to rely predominantly on nasal breathing when running to hunt, travel from place to place, or escape danger.

 In other words, if oxygen is necessary for running, more oxygen will allow us to run even better.